jared7129/Inventory_Booking_System/README.md

 You will also see any lint errors in the console.

 ### Accessing the API
-The following urls will allow you to access the relevant data view the API
+The following urls will allow you to access the relevant data via the API:

  ```
  http://127.0.0.1:8000/inventory/ - View a list of inventory items